 When talking to banks about liquid asset secured financing, Luckman suggests asking about setup fees, repayment terms and funds availability.
 “You want to have on-demand access to funds, and flexibility when it comes to repaying principal,” she says.

-There are potential risks involved in a liquid asset secured financing investment strategy that it’s important to understand — especially during times of high market volatility.
+There are potential risks involved in a liquid asset secured financing investment strategy that are important to understand — especially during times of high market volatility.
 Specifically, a drop in the value of pledged securities could result in a margin call and the forced sale of securities at a loss.

 Markarian says that when this occurs with a liquid asset secured financing line of credit at U.S. Bank, the bank works closely with clients to resolve the situation and bring the account back into margin with as little disruption to the portfolio as possible.